Notes on the Geography of The Western United States: A Boy's San Francisco: 2

 Once through the Twin Peaks Tunnel, the boy continued down Market to Powell, where he caught one of these.
 The seats would have been punishment.
 What were those running boards and those vertical white handlebars for, if not to see how far a boy could hang out and what he could touch?

-Fisherman's Wharf was a vastly more active place then than now, not only with tourists but with fishermen.
+Fisherman's Wharf was a vastly more active place then than now.
 Salmon was no longer cheap--farmed salmon was unknown--but crabs still were, and there were lots of them.
 Abalone, too.

 Here, at the toe of Market Street, was the most fabulous map in the state: a plaster model of California laid flat, with catwalks for access.

-Most of the ferries are gone, but here's one of the survivors, the Eureka, originally used to take railroad cars to Marin County and the Northwestern Pacific, an SP subsidiary stretching north to Eureka.
+Most of the ferries are gone, but here's one of the survivors, the Eureka, originally used to take railroad cars to Marin County and the line of the Northwestern Pacific, an SP subsidiary running north to Eureka.

 Nearby now, but absent then, is the working-order Jeremiah O'Brien, one of 2,710 identical Liberty Ships.
 She was built in South Portland, Maine, in 1943--and in the amazingly short period of 56 days.